ehudkleinsde/CloudTrailIngestor/README.txt

 Two anomaly types, 20 worker threads each (40 total):
 1. Pushing all CloudTrail events - same as above
 2. Total processing time, generating 2M records on MongoDB, took 204sec, ~5k events per second (linear).

+All events were written to the DB on all runs.

 # Setup instructions:
 1. Install MongoDB Compass UI tool - https://www.mongodb.com/try/download/compass, so you can watch anomalies written to the db at real time.